Benefits of Amalaki

 So, let’s see what are the medicinal benefits of Amla in and how it can qualify as an important herb in our daily life.

-- Detoxification and Elimination - Since Amla is very rich in Anti-Oxidant, it promotes detoxification or the deletion of toxic substances from the body.
-The Detoxification in the body relies on, balanced Circulation, Digestion and elimination and Amla promote three of them.
+Detoxification and Elimination – Since Amla is very rich in Antioxidant, it promotes detoxification or the deletion of toxic substances from the body.
+The Detoxification in the body relies on balanced Circulation, Digestion and elimination and Amla promotes three of them.
 While Amla protects and nourishes the Natural Defense Systems of the body, it helps the liver, spleen to eliminate toxins from the body.

-- Digestion - The main use of Amla is for Digestion.
-As per Ayurvedic, Medicinal Sciences say, that the process of Digestion starts with the taste, and Amla supports 5 of the 6 tastes of the Human Digestive System.
-Amla also sharpens the sense of taste and improve appetite and kindles for better digestion.
+Digestion – The main use of Amla is for Digestion.
+As per Ayurvedic, Medicinal Sciences say that the process of Digestion starts with the taste, and Amla supports 5 of the 6 tastes of the Human Digestive System.
+Amla also sharpens the sense of taste and improves appetite and kindles for better digestion.
 Moreover, Amla cleans and protects the liver, which helps the food to convert into useful nourishment.

-- Healthy Blood Sugar levels - Amla's ability to circulate the blood throughout the body, normally balanced, help promote the blood sugar levels.
+Healthy Blood Sugar levels – Amla’s ability to circulate the blood throughout the body, normally balanced, helps promote the blood sugar levels.
 Amla is also a mild diuretic and helps in regulating urinary disorders.

-To conclude, since, now we know that Digestion depends on the Taste, so Ayurveda prescribes to take Amalaki directly, without any modifications.
-There has been significant scientific research on the effects of Amalaki, and the side-effects are negligible.
+To conclude, since now we know that Digestion depends on the Taste, Ayurveda prescribes the use of Amalaki directly, without any modifications.
+There has been significant scientific research on the effects of Amalaki, and the side effects are negligible.